wrhenders/inventory-manager/README.md

 # Inventory Manager

-Can be seen [on Replit](https://replit.com/@wrhenders/inventory-manager#.replit) by hitting Run
+Can be seen [on Replit](https://replit.com/@wrhenders/inventory-manager#.replit) by clicking Run

-Inventory Managing Web App that tracks book inventories over 5 different cities.
+Inventory Managing Web App tracks book inventories over 5 different cities.

+- It shows the local weather of the city
+- CRUD functionality for working with the data
-It shows the local weather, as well as allows the user to download the data to a CSV file for working in excel or other data processing.
+- Allows the user to download the data to a CSV file

 Leverages Next.js to build and interactive Web App with a CRUD API